Optimal regularity for the porous medium equation: Isotropic case

-for $b:\R\to\R_{+}\cup\{0\}$ being measurable.
-Then $\mcL$ satisfies the isotropic truncation property.\end{example} \begin{proof} Let $\vp$, $\psi$ be as in the definition of the isotropic truncation property.
+\begin{proof} Let $\vp$, $\psi$ be as in the definition of the isotropic truncation property.
 In order to prove that $M_{\psi,J}$ is an $L^{p}$-multiplier we will invoke the Hörmander\textendash Mihlin Multiplier Theorem \cite[Theorem 5.2.7]{G14-2}.
 We note that

 and

 where $\tilde{\vp}$, $\tilde{\psi}$ are bump functions with the same support properties as $\vp,\psi$.
 Hence, induction yields

 for all multi-indices $\a$ with $|\a|\le[\frac{d}{2}]+1,$ where where $\tilde{\vp}^{\a}$, $\tilde{\psi^{\a}}$ are bump functions with the same support properties as $\vp,\psi$.
 The Hörmander\textendash Mihlin Multiplier Theorem thus implies that